 Robot Localization and Navigation

-The course covers different topics and techniques within the context of mapping, localization, and navigation.
+Assumed knowledge: Basics of linear algebra, calculus, and probability and statistics.
+Proficiency in Python and ROS/Gazebo.
+Prerequisite course/s: ROB701 Introduction to Robotics Course description: The course covers different topics and techniques within the context of mapping, localization, and navigation.
 It highlights SLAM methods using various types of filters, such as Kalman filter, Extended Kalman filter (EKF) and Particle filter.
 It investigates grid- and graph-based SLAM and data association.
 It puts in perspective map-based and reactive navigation techniques.
-To reinforce these concepts and methods, they are applied within ROS (Robot Operating System) through dedicated state-of-the-art ROS packages, such as the tf package, AMCL, and mapping.
-This course will provide a comprehensive coverage of self-localization and mapping (SLAM) techniques in robotics.
-It provides a thorough analysis of the state-of-the-art SLAM algorithms.
-Students will implement such methods within ROS and apply them to realistic robotic applications. |
+To reinforce these concepts and methods, they are applied within ROS (Robot Operating System) through dedicated state-of-the-art ROS packages, such as the tf package, AMCL, and mapping. |

 4 |

-Course Title | Credit Hours | |
+Code | Course title | Credit hours |

 ---|---|---|

-SE799 |
+MAAI7199 |

-Final Industry Research Project
+Master in Applied Artificial Intelligence Industry Research Project

-The Applied Project exposes students to a real-world problem, requiring them to propose solutions.
-Students pursue independent project work for one semester.
-This involves a review of the literature and systematically applying frameworks, models, concepts, and theories from Master in Applied Artificial Intelligence courses to a specific problem or situation for which students develop practical solutions.
-One semester is the project design and planning stage, and the study’s final semester is for the project’s completion.
-The Applied Project helps train graduates to pursue an industry-aligned project involving a research component independently. |
+Course description: The applied project exposes students to a real-world problem, where they are required to propose solutions.
+Students pursue independent project work for a period of one semester.
+This involves a review of the literature and the systematic application of frameworks, models, concepts, and theories from Masters in Applied Artificial Intelligence courses to a specific problem or situation, for which students develop practical solutions.
+One semester is project design and planning stage, and the final term of the study is for the completion of the project.
+The applied project helps train graduates to independently pursue an industry-aligned project involving a research component. |

 Math: Calculus, probability theory, linear algebra, trigonometry and optimization